Dimers and Imaginary geometry: Continuum windings and GFF

 Note that it is enough to show that as $t\to \infty$ the left hand side of \eqref{eq:tri_bk} can be made smaller than $\eps$ (in expectation) by choosing $\eta$ suitably since this implies that the first term in the right hand side of \eqref{eq:hat_bar} is smaller than $\eps$ plus a term converging to zero, which completes the proof.

-The last term of \eqref{eq:tri_bk} converges to $0$ from the convergence of expectations in \cref{cor:wind_var} and the fact that $ h_{\text{GFF}}$ satisfies the correct boundary conditions given $A$ (which is a consequence of the imaginary geometry coupling).
+The last term of \eqref{eq:tri_bk} converges to $0$ for every $\eta$ from the convergence of expectations in \cref{cor:wind_var} and the fact that $ h_{\text{GFF}}$ satisfies the correct boundary conditions given $A$ (which is a consequence of the imaginary geometry coupling).

 For the other terms, recall that conditionally on $A$, $ h_{\text{GFF}}$ is just a free field in $D'$ with variance $1/\chi^2$ and with Dirichlet boundary condition plus a harmonic function.
 Recall that the variance of a GFF integrated against a test function is given by an integral of the Green's function in the domain.
 Also recall that the Green's function is conformally invariant.
 In particular if $g_z$ is the conformal map from $D'$ to $\D$ sending $z$ to $0$ and $1$ to $1$, using the explicit formula for the Green's function in the unit disc, we have